Big news to report for manufacturers: the additional 25% tariff on injection molds from China has been suspended.

 Or perhaps you want to talk about how offshore tooling with US engineering oversight can increase your productivity and revenue?

-Click here to book a call at your convenience, or phone directly at 1-800-USE-JADE and we’ll help you sort through fact and fiction when it comes to buying quality injection molds from China.
+Phone directly at 1-800-USE-JADE and we’ll help you sort through fact and fiction when it comes to buying quality injection molds from China.